Bowbaq/hipchat-dump/README.md

 3. Create a token with the `view_group` and `view_messages` scopes.

    ![Token Creation](/imgs/create-token.png?raw=true "Token Creation")
+4. Copy the generated token in your clipboard

    ![Token Created](/imgs/token-created.png?raw=true "Token Created")
-4. In the Terminal, paste the following command, replacing `<api token>` with the token generated in step 3.
+5. In the Terminal, paste the following command, replacing `<api token>` with the token generated in step 3.
    `/usr/local/hipchat dump -t <api token> -d "$HOME/Documents/hipchat-messages.zip"`